 Archive exhibit 3: EUGENICS IN STATE AND NATIONAL POLICIES

 Eugenics on college campuses tended to manifest as what Francis Galton termed ‘positive eugenics’ – attempts to ensure the best bred with the best.
 The influence of eugenics on government policies and state laws tended to lead to ‘negative eugenics’ – mechanisms to keep the so-called unfit from breeding.
-All of the policies outlined in the below case constituted ‘negative eugenics.’
+All of the policies outlined below constituted ‘negative eugenics.’
 In many ways, however, positive and negative eugenics were different sides of the same coin: each entailed making value judgements about who should and who should not have children.
-The three kinds of policies described below were defended in part (but not entirely) on eugenic grounds.

 Fighting the “Race-Mixing” Laws